- Are certain words considered beautiful because of the ideas and images they signify or because of an aesthetic quality that they inherently possess?

 Because we’ve decided that no one out there in the vastness

-Would stand up at an auction and scream over the hushed murmur of the other bidders
+Would stand up at an auction and scream over the hushed

 Just to hold us in their soft hands and whisper